 Disbursement is when your financial aid payments are credited to your PeopleSoft account.
 This happens approximately 5 to 6 weeks from the start of YOUR first class.
 The disbursement date represents the earliest date funds can be applied to your account in Student Billing.
 The Financial Aid Office cannot guarantee the arrival date or disbursement date of funds.

 Refunds occur when there is a credit balance that exists after tuition, fees and any bookstore charges have been paid to your PeopleSoft account.
-Refunds are credited to your account using the method you selected when you activated your Higher One Card.
-Refunds only occur on Wednesday nights.
-If you have questions about your Higher One Card or your refund, you should contact the Business Office at 1-855-3GO-GCTC (1-855-346-4282).
+Refunds are credited to your account using the method you selected when you activated your Bank Mobile information.
+Refunds occur once a week on the Wednesday after disbursement.
+If you have questions about Bank Mobile or your refund, you should contact the Business Office at 1-855-3GO-GCTC (1-855-346-4282).

 Multiple Start Dates